|Office:||Heroy Hall 435|

 MA Anthropology, Texas A&M University

-While my dissertation research focuses on environmental archaeology in the North American Southwest, I maintain research interests in other parts of North America as well.
-In Texas, I am interested in historical trends in archaeological research, prehistoric settlement patterns of the Gul Coastal Plain, and in assessing the impacts of sea level rise and coastal erosion to cultural resources.
-In the Southeastern United States, I am interested inthe potential for identifying paleoecological and sedimentological proxies for anthropogenic impacts to local vegetation communities adjacent to large Mississippian villages, while in the Tehuacan Valley of Central Mexico I have participated in research examining large-scale prehistoric water management systems.
+While my dissertation research focuses on environmental archaeology in the North American Southwest, I have been involved in geoarchaeological research spanning Paleoindian to Historical archaeological sites across North America.
+I've published on geoarchaeological investigations of large-scale prehispanic water management systems in Central Mexico.
+In Texas, I am interested in site formation processes of the Gulf Coastal Plain.
+In the Eastern United States I am working on a project in the Central Mississippi Valley identifying anthropogenic impacts (both prehistoric and historic) to ecological systems, and I've published on urban geoarchaeology in New York City.
 Prior to coming to SMU, I worked for 5 years as a consulting geoarchaeologist and authored or co-authored over 40 cultural resource management reports on investigations undertaken in 11 states.
 Many of these projects were large-scale endeavors or carried out in complicated urban settings, which necessitated predicative modeling of site potential and/or data recovery excavations.

 Entered program in 2011